luuranko/personal-chinese-dictionary/README.md

 - User can filter words by tag
   - User can select tag to filter with from a dropdown menu, but by default no tag is selected and all results will be shown
   - Pinyin and hanzi search still works on top of this
+- User can filter words by meaning
+  - search term is checked from both Finnish and English translations but not from explanation

 ## Future features